Building a new Resolution on digital transformation

 Former Deputy Minister of Posts and Telecommunications Mai Liem Truc: "To make a revolution, we must change our thinking."
 Photo: Duc Huy

-Director of VINASA Institute of Science and Technology Nguyen Nhat Quang noted that in addition to the situation of data fragmentation among ministries and branches, there is now a situation of data centralization.
-Ministries create systems and require localities to input them, but localities cannot use the data they input for local management, and only occasionally can the ministry export an Excel file.
+Director of VINASA Institute of Science and Technology Nguyen Nhat Quang noted that, in addition to the situation of data fragmentation among ministries and branches, there is now a situation of data centralization.
+Ministries create systems and require localities to input them, but localities cannot use the data they input for local management, and only occasionally do ministries export Excel files.

 “The resolution needs to pay attention to eliminating data separatism and data centralization.
-To eliminate it, there must be a systematic planning of databases, the development of regulations, standards, and technical and economic norms related to data, issued uniformly at the national level.
-Now, even if localities want to “run” ahead, they cannot.
+To eliminate it, there must be a systematic planning of databases, the development of regulations, standards, technical and economic norms related to data, etc., issued uniformly at the national level.
+Now, localities cannot “run” ahead.
 Investing in building a system, 1-2 years later, the ministry builds a system from top to bottom, and it is eliminated again.
 Unifying the national data infrastructure is a very important issue,” said Mr. Quang.

-Promoting the view that “data is not only a resource but also an asset”, former Minister of Science and Technology Nguyen Quan expressed concern about the current situation of no law on data (specific regulations on the rights of organizations/individuals building databases, national standards and regulations on databases, etc.), leading to difficulties in the process of exploiting and using databases for economic activities.
+Promoting the view that “data is not only a resource but also an asset”, former Minister of Science and Technology Nguyen Quan expressed concern about the current situation of not having a law on data (specific regulations on the rights of organizations/individuals building databases, national standards and regulations on databases, etc.), leading to difficulties in the process of exploiting and using databases for economic activities.

 Mr. Tran Luu Quang.jpg